 See SSP Section 12 (Data Collection) for further details regarding the use of case report forms (CRFs) with the Medidata Rave data management system.
 CRFs have been designed to be used as source whenever possible.
-Prior to study activation, the study site will document the CRFs used as source as well as which CRFs are not used as source (e.g., Specimen Storage CRF) in its SOP for Source Documentation.
+Prior to study activation, each study site will document the CRFs used as source as well as which CRFs are not used as source in its SOP for Source Documentation.
 The specifications of this SOP must be followed consistently for all study participants.
-If study staff are not able to record data directly onto forms designated as source documents, the following procedures should be undertaken:
+In the event that study staff are not able to record data directly onto forms designated as source documents, the following procedures should be undertaken:

-- Record the data onto an alternative source document - File the alternative source document into the participant's study chart - Transcribe the data from the alternative source document onto the appropriate form and enter a note on the form stating the alternative source document used - Write a chart note stating the relevant study visit date and the reason why an alternative source document was used
+- Record the data onto an alternative source document. - File the alternative source document in the participant's study chart. - Transcribe the data from the alternative source document onto the appropriate form and, if possible, enter a note on the form stating the alternative source document used. - Write a chart note stating the relevant study visit date and the reason why an alternative source document was used. - Perform QC procedures as specified in the site-specific Data Management SOP to ensure accurate and correct data transcription.